Alexhuszagh/Python-for-Biologists/Python Objects.md

     * Text
         * Strings of characters, or str
     * Collections
-        * Ordered sequences, or list
+        * Ordered collections, or list
-        * Key-value pairs, or dict
+        * Key-value collection pairs, or dict

 ## Numbers